Ahmed291005/ReqPilot/Project_Report.md

 The recent advancements in Generative AI present a transformative opportunity to innovate this process.
 AI can understand natural language, reason about complex ideas, and structure information in a specified format.

-**ReqArchitect** is a project that harnesses this potential.
+**ReqPilot** is a project that harnesses this potential.
 It is an interactive, AI-driven tool designed to streamline and automate key aspects of requirement engineering.
 By providing a conversational interface, it lowers the barrier to entry for stakeholders, allowing them to express their ideas in plain English.
 The AI assistant then intelligently processes this input, asks clarifying questions to resolve ambiguity, and structures the information into a formal set of requirements.
 This not only accelerates the initial brainstorming phase but also enhances the quality and completeness of the final documentation, leading to more efficient and successful software development projects.

 ---